PrudhviNallagatla/SME_SE/README.md

 ## Troubleshooting

   * **LAMMPS errors**: Check that the potential files exist in [`/potentials`](./potentials) and are correctly referenced.
+  * **Mount failures**: Verify your storage key is correct.
+Run `df -h` to confirm `/workspace` appears in the mounted filesystems.
+  * **Permission errors**: If you can't write to `/workspace`, check the `dir_mode=0777,file_mode=0777` options in your mount command.
   * **Analysis failures**: You may need to adjust `ANALYSIS_CONFIG` parameters in the analysis notebooks (e.g., increase `WINDOW_LENGTH` for noisy data).
   * **Azure Spot Eviction**: If a Spot VM is evicted (deallocated), your job will stop.
 Simply re-launch a new VM from your Golden Image, mount the storage, and re-run the script for the *missing* data.
-No results will be lost.
+No results will be lost because everything is saved to the persistent Azure File Share.